flatironinstitute/nemos/README.md

 ![LOGO](CCN-logo-wText.png)

 # nemos
-A toolbox of statistical models for neuroscience.
+NEural MOdelS, a statistical modeling framework for neuroscience.

+## Disclaimer
+This is an alpha version, the code is in active development and the API is subject to change.

 ## Setup